Sunday 17th December - 12 noon

 To order Hunt Merchandise text Lisa on 07940071349

-or buy them from Lisa Baker on the next hunt ride
+or buy them from Lisa Baker at the next hunt.

 The Coakham Bloodhounds are one of the oldest Bloodhound packs in the UK, and they hunt over a wide area in Kent and Sussex.
 They hunt "the cleanboot" (ie the unadulterated human scent left by a man or woman running ahead of the pack).
 Hunting with a pack of bloodhounds is one of the least artificial method of hunting organised quarry, and, whereas a fox will run freely, a human quarry can make more effective use of the increasingly urbanised countryside.
 The hounds hunt by scent alone, unlike many other breeds of hounds that hunt by sight.

 Read our First Time Out Guide to help make your first hunt with the Coakham Bloodhounds both enjoyable and safe.